 Did they treat others with kindness?
 Were they frugal?
 Did they make delicious food, or create beautiful art?
 Did they farm, or raise animals for food?
 Did they hunt, or preserve food through canning?
 Did they enjoy reading books, nature hikes, or swimming?

 If you are not in touch with your family, you can start the chain right where you are.
-If you have a passion for something, share it with a child you love.
+If you have a passion for something, share it with any child you love.

 However, I was not taught about plants, trees, and herbs by my foremothers or fathers, yet I have always had an undeniable passion for them.
 I have spent the greater part of 20 years learning about them.
 This passion I have shared with my own daughter (we also share a love for baking together).
 Since before she could walk, I was sharing plants with her.
 When she could walk, we started going on herb walks, and foraging expeditions and she loves is as much as I do.